mohammedzamakhan/toddmotto.github.io/_posts/2016-06-03-lifecycle-hooks.md

 - Angular
 ---

 Lifecycle hooks are simply functions that get called at specific points of a component's life in our Angular apps.
-They landed in Angular 1.5 and are to be used alongside the [.component() method](/exploring-the-angular-1-5-component-method/), and have slowly evolved over the last few versions to include some more powerful (and Angular 2 inspired) hooks.
+They landed in AngularJS 1.5 and are to be used alongside the [.component() method](/exploring-the-angular-1-5-component-method/), and have slowly evolved over the last few versions to include some more powerful (and Angular v2+ inspired) hooks.
 Let's explore in-depth how we can actually use them, the roles they play and why you should use them - this is especially important with a component architecture based app.

 I've spent some time [polyfilling the `.component()` method](https://github.com/toddmotto/angular-component) and all the lifecycle hooks back to Angular v1.3.0+, so it's been a massive insight as to how we actually use these hooks and their roles in components.
 Let's dive in.